Performance Evaluations of Signed and Unsigned Noisy Approximate Quantum Fourier Arithmetic: Conclusions and Future Works

-In this study, we examined (via simulation) the dependency of QFA and QFM on one- and two-qubit gate error rates, approximation depth in the QFT, and operand's order of superposition.
+In this work, we simulated the dependency of signed and unsigned QFA and unsigned QFM on one- and two-qubit gate error rates, approximation depth in the QFT, and operand's order of superposition.
 We utilized noise models to isolate sources of error and compared the results to perfect, noise-free simulations to differentiate noise inherent to the approximate QFT.
 In a broader sense, this work reflects an initial effort to better assess the practical challenges that must be overcome before a quantum numerical paradigm can be realistically explored.

-The use of the AQFT proved very effective in both our QFA and QFM results, often generating little to no negative impacts, even in error-free simulation.
+The use of the AQFT proved very effective in both our signed and unsigned QFA results, often generating little to no visible negative impacts, even in error-free simulation.
 In the presence of noise, results with the AQFT near the optimal approximation almost always produced higher quality results than those of the full QFT.
 However, even at low qubit count, $n$, we observed how going to too low an approximation depth has a severe negative impact on our result quality.
 Further, while a depth of $d=\log_2 n$ served as a reasonable heuristic, we observed significant variation on the optimal approximation depth between the orders of superposition, and even between changes in the gate error rates alone.

 Our results support the expectation that 2q-gate error rates currently pose the greater obstacle for quantum arithmetic, though we also observed that our success rates improved much faster as the 2q-gate error rate falls than it does as the 1q-gate error rate falls.
-Determining whether this suggests 1q-gate errors will surpass 2q-gate errors as a limiting factor at high $n$ for the discussed arithmetic approaches requires further study.
+Whether this suggests 1q-gate errors will surpass 2q-gate errors as a limiting factor at high $n$ for the discussed arithmetic approaches remains possible but inconclusive.

 As anticipated, we observed significant drops in performance as we increased the order of superposition, and that lower error rates significantly reduced this drop in performance.
-For instance, at the optimal depth, increasing 1:2 addition to 2:2 addition at $n=8$ resulted in over a 50\% drop in accuracy at the current 2q-gate error rate of current IBM hardware (\textapprox1\%), but only incurred a \textapprox3\% drop when simulated with the improved 2q-gate error rate of 0.7\%.
-Consequently, the possibility of a quantum numerical computational paradigm will rely heavily on further improving current hardware.
+For instance, at the optimal depth, increasing 1:2 addition to 2:2 addition at $n=8$ resulted in over a 50\% drop in accuracy at the current 2q-gate error rate of recent IBM hardware, but only a roughly 3\% drop when simulated with the improved 2q-gate error rate of 0.7\%.
+Consequently, the possibility of a quantum numerical computational paradigm will rely heavily on improving current hardware.